shyamgj1900/tp/docs/DeveloperGuide.md

    * `util.Parser`: Makes sense from the user input and decides which `Command` class to initialize.
    * `util.DirectoryCreator`: Ensures the `/data` directory is created and present for data storage.
    * `util.KolinuxLogger`: Logs the user activity into `data/logger.log`.
+   * `util.Prompt`: Created when user confirmation is required to perform certain operations.
 3. `commands`: Collection of user commands that determines execution.
 4. `routes`: Collection of classes used by Bus Route Finder feature.
 5. `module`: Collection of classes used by Module Manager feature.